Paul Bérenger

 Paul Raymond Bérenger (born 26 March 1945) is a Mauritian politician who served as the fourth prime minister of Mauritius from 2003 to 2005.
-Bérenger currently serves as deputy prime minister since November 2024 and has previously held the office twice from 1995 to 1997 and 2000 to 2003.
+Bérenger previously served as deputy prime minister three times: from 1995 to 1997, 2000 to 2003 and 2024 to 2026.

-He has served as foreign minister and finance minister, both in two stints, in the governments of Anerood Jugnauth and Navin Ramgoolam.
-Bérenger, a Catholic Christian of Franco-Mauritian descent, has been the only Christian prime minister of Mauritius, or, more particularly, the only prime minister who has not belonged to the Jugnauth or Ramgoolam families.
+He has served as foreign minister and finance minister, twice, in the governments of Anerood Jugnauth and Navin Ramgoolam.
+Bérenger, a Catholic, is the only Christian and Franco-Mauritian who has served as Prime Minister of the country.

-He has been Leader of the Opposition on several occasions – from 1983 to 1987, 1997 to 2000, 2005 to 2006, 2007 to 2013, October 2013 to September 2014 and from December 2014 to 2016 when he was replaced by Xavier-Luc Duval.
-With six stints in the office, Bérenger holds the longest-serving record in this constitutional position.
+He has been Leader of the Opposition on several occasions – from 1983 to 1987, 1997 to 2000, 2005 to 2006 and 2007 to 2016, with brief hiatuses.
+Bérenger holds the longest-serving record in this constitutional position.

 Early life, education and family

 Bérenger was born to Mauritian parents whose ancestors arrived in Mauritius from France in the 1700s.
 Geneviève Bérenger, his mother, was the daughter of Auguste Esnouf, an engineer and author who used pen name Savinien Mérédac to write novels and newspaper articles.
 He completed his secondary schooling at the Collège du Saint-Esprit in Quatre Bornes.
 He travelled to the UK to study Philosophy and French, attended the Sorbonne in Paris and graduated from the Bangor University with a BA Hons in philosophy and French.
 He later worked as a Trade Unionist from 1970 to 1982 and was elected to the Legislative Assembly for the first time in December 1976.